HectorAuvinen/adapter_experiments/README.md

 - `--model_name`: Choose the model to use in the experiments.
 See the list of supported models in the README.
 - `--output_path`: Set the output path for the experiment results, including model performances and configurations.
 Use the `--keep_checkpoints` flag to retain trained models.
 - `--adapter_config_path`: Provide the path to the adapter configuration.
 This should be a JSON file with a dictionary of configuration names and their corresponding settings.
 See `configs` for example configurations.
 - `--training_config_path`: Path to the Transformers training configuration JSON file.
-See `configs` for example configurations.
+See `configs/training_config.json` for an example configuration.
 - `--logging`: Set the log level for the execution of the script.
 - `--single_config`: Use this flag to run with only the first configuration entry if your JSON file contains multiple configurations.
 - `--train_batch_size`: Define the training batch size.
 This can also be set in the training configuration file.
 - `--eval_batch_size`: Set the evaluation batch size.
-Can be configured in the training configuration file as well.
+This can also be set in the training configuration file.
 - `--max_len`: Maximum sequence length to use.
-Use 'std' for predefined lengths, 'max' for no limit, or specify an integer value.
+Use 'std' for predefined lengths (see ```src/constants.py```), 'max' for no limit, or specify an integer value.
-- `--eval_column`: Specify a custom column to use for evaluation, if you want to use something other than the default (`validation`) column.
+- `--eval_column`: Specify a custom column to use for evaluation, if you want to use something other than the default column (which is `validation`).
 - `--num_seeds`: Number of different seeds to use for running the experiments.
-Results are saved under the seed-named directories in the output path.
+Results are saved under seed-titled directories in the output path.
 - `--early_stopping`: Set the tolerance for early stopping.
 - `--keep_checkpoints`: Add this flag to save training checkpoints.
 - `--mode`: Choose the training mode - either 'adapter', 'ft' (full fine-tuning), or 'all'.